mageowl/simple-router/README.md

 [js] # optional.
 update_anchors = true # automatically update all <a> elements to use the router. not_found = "404.html" # path to 404 page. needs to be the same as hosting provider's!

+[scripts] # optional.
+prebuild = "echo hello world" # command is run using sh, before simple-router does anything. postbuild = "echo goodbye world" # after all files are in the docs folder.
 ```

 ## Templating